jsondoo/Applications-of-Linear-Algebra-MATH307/README.md

 * Circuit systems
 * Fourier series
 * Modelling using MATLAB
+* and more...

-Questions that I found fascinating are posted here.
-MATLAB was to work with large matrices and plot solutions.
-All solutions were written by me.
+Questions and solutions (MATLAB code and plots) that I find fascinating are posted here.
+All solutions are written by me.

 # Images
 <img src=/Assignment2/stringdeflectiondc.png alt="string_deflection" width="500" />